krishnan-mani/acCRRedit/README.md

 TODO
 ====

+- [ ] Provision an S3 VPC endpoint so the instance fleet can just run within a private subnet with minimal network access
 - [ ] Must verify that the inventory is configured correctly and works!
 - [ ] support a mix of files by file size, file count, and file organisation by folders and depth of nesting
 - [ ] calculate fleet size, etc. based on total size of files to be generated